Multipartite entanglement theory with entanglement-nonincreasing operations: Introduction

 Nevertheless, recent research in the field has revealed a promising strategy: some problems in quantum information science can be effectively addressed by carefully relaxing conventional constraints.
 Notable instances include entanglement catalysis~\citep{PhysRevLett.83.3566}, where a meaningful relaxation of the standard restrictions has been shown to considerably simplify the problem under investigation~\citep{PhysRevLett.127.150503,PhysRevLett.127.080502,PhysRevLett.129.120506,ganardi2023catalytic,lami2023catalysis,datta2022catalysis}.
 Another intriguing example explores the overlap between theories of entanglement and thermodynamics, with a particular focus on probing the potential existence of a principle in entanglement theory that parallels the second law of thermodynamics.
 This investigation essentially hinges on the query of reversibility in transformations between entangled states.
 In other words, it questions the feasibility of performing lossless transformations between any given entangled state $\rho$ and another entangled state $\sigma$ when considered in an asymptotic context.
 In the bipartite setting, the resource theory of entanglement is inherently asymptotically irreversible under LOCC~\citep{PhysRevLett.86.5803}.
 This irreversibility persists even when the LOCC framework is relaxed, provided that the modified set of operations still remains incapable of generating entanglement~\citep{Lami2023}.
-However, there are indications that reversibility can be established when considering a broader class of operations, those capable of generating small, controllable amounts of entanglement~\citep{Brandao2008,Brandao2010,berta2023gap}.
+However, there are indications that reversibility can be established when considering broader classes of operations, e.g., those capable of generating small, controllable amounts of entanglement~\citep{Brandao2008,Brandao2010,Brandao2010b,berta2023gap}, or involving ancillary particles acting as an entanglement battery~\citep{ganardi2024second}.